agrc/gis.utah.gov/src/content/blog/2020-06-15-the-role-of-gis-during-a-pandemic-why-the-where-is-so-important-for-the-coronavirus.md

 As evidenced by these situations, GIS has been successful in providing a deeper understanding of public health issues.
 With that successful history, it’s no wonder that people are turning to GIS for answers about the coronavirus.
 GIS has helped in the past, so maybe it can help again.

-### 2) GIS helps people navigate through complicated layers of information.
+### 2. GIS helps people navigate through complicated layers of information

 GIS, by its very nature, helps people make sense of complicated information.
 With a quick glance at the [UGRC SGID page]({% link data/index.html %}), you can see how many subjects GIS can shed light on: bison habitat, weather stations throughout Utah, the locations of heliport landing facilities, and a seemingly endless number of other diverse topics.
 GIS presents this information in a unique way, and it can also provide information on the relationship between those different layers of information.